MichaelMerola/academic-plan/README.md

 Satisfying all the other course requirements as described above typically adds up to a minimum of 116 credit hours, the exact number depending on specific courses selected and/or transfer credit.
 Students take “free electives” to reach the required minimum 128 total credits.
 All courses are considered acceptable free electives; however, co-op work experience does not count towards these 128 hours, nor does any other work experience.

 ## Theoretical Standing
-If all goes according to plan, I'll graduate with a B.S. in Computer Science and a Minor in Business.
+All went according to plan, I graduated with a B.S. in Computer Science and a Minor in Business!